op07n/XiaomiADBFastbootTools/README.md

 3. Wait for the application to detect your device.
 The device info should appear in the top left section.

-## Frequently Asked Questions
+## FAQ & Troubleshooting

-**The application doesn't launch, is there anything I should have installed?**
+**The application doesn't work properly.
+Is there anything I should have installed?**

-Yes, it was developed in Kotlin and needs the Java Runtime Environment to run.
-You can install Java from [here](https://java.com/en/download/).
+Yes, it was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 1.8.171 or later.
+You can install the latest JRE from [here](https://java.com/en/download/).

 **The app on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?**